 &lt;sup>2 Required coverage of 1.5 until 1999.
-Since 1999 coverage requirement is 1.3.
+Since 1999 coverage requirement is 1.25.

-&lt;sup>3 Excludes debt service on Series G and I bonds which were defeased in FY 94 and FY 2004 respectively.
+&lt;sup>3 Excludes debt service bonds which are defeased

 B. State Agencies (Alphabetically)

 1. Alaska Aerospace Development Corporation

 The Alaska Aerospace Development Corporation was created in 1991 as a public corporation of the State.
 It is located for administrative purposes within the Department of Commerce and Economic Development and affiliated with the University of Alaska but with a separate and independent legal existence.
 The purpose of the Corporation is to allow the State to take a lead role in the exploration and development of space, to enhance human and economic development, to provide a unified direction for space-related economic growth, education, tourism, research development, and improve the entrepreneurial atmosphere in the State.